pvn25/CategDupsRepo/README.md

 # Studying the Impact of Categorical Duplicates on ML

-In this work, we take the first step towards empirically characterizing the impact of Categorical duplicates on ML classification with a three-pronged approach.
+In this work, we take a step towards empirically characterizing the impact of Categorical duplicates on ML classification task with a three-pronged approach.
 Our benchmark comprises of three components.

 (1) *Our Hand-Labeled Datasets.* We create the first large labeled data where true entities within a Categorical column are annotated with duplicate categories.
 Our data includes 1262 string Categorical columns from 231 raw CSV files.

-(2) *Downstream Benchmark Suite.* Use 16 real-world datasets to make empirical observations on the effect of Categorical duplicates on five popular classifiers and five encoding mechanisms.
+(2) *Downstream Benchmark Suite.* Uses 16 real-world datasets to make empirical observations on the effect of Categorical duplicates on five popular classifiers and five encoding mechanisms.

-(3) *Synthetic Study.* Use Monte Carlo simulation studies to disentangle the impact with different variables impacting ML discretely and explain the phenomenon.
+(3) *Synthetic Study.* Includes Monte Carlo simulation studies to disentangle the impact with different variables impacting ML discretely and better explain the phenomenon.

 The tech report for this work is availble [here](https://adalabucsd.github.io/papers/TR_2023_CategDedup.pdf).